Nazarbayev Center: The World of Kazakhs Hall

 The world of Kazakhs Hall presents the private collection of Imangali Tasmagambetov.
 It contains graphic and craft art of Kazakhstan.
 The majority of the artworks date from the 18th century to the 20th century, but also contains items from earlier eras.

-The collection includes jewelry and adornments, belts for men and women, military equipment and armor, woman's headdresses and musical instruments.
+The collection includes jewelry and adornments, belts for men and women, military equipment and armor, women's headdresses, and musical instruments.

 Third floor

 The Historical Gallery

 The Historical Gallery covers the period from the Middle Ages to 1986.
 The exposition space is divided into following stages: